restfulapi/restful-api/README.md

         grails.plugin.location.'restful-api' = "plugins/restful-api.git"

-Note that adding the plugin this way will the latest commit on the master branch at the time you ran the submodule command.
+Note that adding the plugin this way will use the latest commit on the master branch at the time you ran the submodule command.
 If you want to use an official release instead, go to the plugin directory and checkout a specific version, e.g.:

     cd plugins/restful-api.git
     git checkout 0.6.0